aro-network/aro-docs/docs/campaign-hub/aro-testnet.md

 For users who joined the ARO Network during the Previewnet phase: your user accounts, referrals, Jade rewards (including Jade in lock), connected social accounts, and completed tasks will seamlessly carry over to the Testnet environment.

 Jades earned in the Previewnet will be migrated to the Testnet, with an amplification factor applied as a special bonus for early adopters.
+All Jades emitted in the Previewnet will be migrate to the Testnet and account for `7.61%` of the total Jade supply.

 For `Jade in Lock` carried over from the Previewnet: Unlock these by running any type of ARO Node in the Testnet for approximately 30 days.
 For example, if you earned `Jade in Lock` by ordering ARO Pods in the Previewnet, running an ARO Pod for about 30 days will unlock all those Jades.